DataFire/Integrations/integrations/generated/azure_authorization_authorization_racalls/README.md

 ### RoleAssignmentFilter
 * RoleAssignmentFilter `object`: Role Assignments filter
-  * canDelegate `boolean`: The Delegation flag for the roleassignment
+  * canDelegate `boolean`: The Delegation flag for the role assignment
   * principalId `string`: Returns role assignment of the specific principal.

 ### RoleAssignmentListResult